ZXnutronic/DeciLoad/README.md

 **12.8kbaud loader:**

-Call address 65272 with interrupts disabled, base address for load data in HL, and data length in BC*.
+Call address 65272 with interrupts disabled, base address for load data in HL, and data length in BC.
 Stack pointer must be in uncontended memory.

-*Note different register assignment for the "data length" value between the 8.1 / 10.4 / 11.5k loaders and the 12.8k loader.
+*Note different register assignment for the "data length" variable between the 8.1 / 10.4 / 11.5k loaders and the 12.8k loader.

 The code can be reassembled with a different origin address if required, provided the code remains in uncontended memory.
 The code contains absolute jumps and is not relocatable without reassembling.